ngxs/store/docs/advanced/lazy.md

 }
 ```

-now when we use our `Select` in our lazy loaded feature module, we can use `OfficesState`.
+Now when we use our `Select` in our lazy loaded feature module, we can use `OfficesState`.